 Air + port →

 High + school →

 Noun + verb → compound noun

-Remember whether a verb or an adjective is added to the noun or not the compound noun is always considered a noun not a verb or an adjective.
+Regardless of whether a verb, an adjective, or a noun is added to the noun, a compound noun is always considered a noun, rather than a verb or an adjective.

 Countable or Uncountable